dimasdananjaya/sippubad/README.md

 ## About This Repositories

-A Lecturer Reporting System for Universitas Bali Dwipa using Laravel framework
+Payment Record System for Universitas Bali Dwipa using Laravel framework
 <p>this repository created by : Anak Agung Gede Dimas Dananjaya</p>